Efficient Urdu Caption Generation using Attention based LSTM: Proposed Solution

 \section{Proposed Solution}

-Our focus of work is on “Whole Scene Based” Captioning.
-As discussed in the introduction section, there is no dataset available which provides the captions in Urdu.
+Our focus of work is on \textit{Whole Scene}-based captioning.
+As discussed in the introduction section, there is no dataset or a good translating API available which provides the captions in Urdu.
 So, we divide our project into three parts: the first part focuses on the development of a dataset containing Urdu captions, the second part aims at developing a deep learning model which is sufficiently able to generate understandable Urdu captions for a given image, and the last part is to critically test this model.
-The testing involves testing the generated captions both for correct prediction and grammar.
 Furthermore, we also try performing some architectural changes in best model for improved performance.
 These changes are discussed in the deep learning model subsection.

 Our final proposed architecture has been shown in Figure \ref{fig:architecture}.
 The details of each part of the model are discussed in the following subsections.